Kipling & The Jungle Book

 - International flights in economy class on direct British Airways flight.

-- Train reservations in Executive Chair car (Delhi to Kalka) , First air-conditioned class (Ambala to Amritsar) and second air-conditioned class (from Katni to Agra).
+- Train reservations in Executive Chair car (Delhi to Kalka) & First class air-conditioned from Umaria to Agra.

 - Air-conditioned accommodation with private facilities on twin, double sharing and single room occupancy